-A few days into it and the mammary glands will adjust to produce more milk, in parallel to your infant’s growth.
+A few days into it, the mammary glands will adjust to produce more milk, in parallel to your infant’s growth.

 Another benefit of breastmilk is that it naturally has antibodies your baby will require to ward off diseases.

-Bacteria won’t easily harm them since these antibodies are what build and support babies’ immune systems.
+Bacteria won’t easily harm them since these antibodies build and support babies’ immune systems.

 Going back to the topic of Colustrum, did you know that it contains excellent amounts of IgA?

 IgA, also known as immunoglobulin A, is a very strong antibody that protects your child against viruses it’s susceptible to (i.e., diarrhea, pneumonia, etc.) at this stage.

 IgA is able to cause babies’ bodies to build a kind of layer that safeguards the eyes, nose, throat, and digestive organs.

 Moreover, through breastfeeding, you aid in lowering the risk of contaminating milk itself, compared to synthetically manufactured infant milk products.